 By Cathleen Armstrong

-Cathleen Armstrong lives in Orange County, California with her husband Ed.
-Though she has been in California for many years now, her roots remain deep in New Mexico, where she grew up and much of her family still lives.
-She is the author of Welcome to Last Chance, One More Last Chance, At Home in Last Chance, and the newly released, Last Chance Hero.
+Cathleen Armstrong lives in Southern California, though her roots are still deep in New Mexico where she grew up and where much of her family still lives.
+She is the author of the series A Place to Call home, including Welcome to Last Chance, One More Last Chance, At Home in Last Chance, and Last Chance Hero.